mcfixstuff/Point-Of-Sale-Database/README.md

     GitHub
     Visual Studio Code

-Steps to setup a PHP based Web App:
+Steps to set up a PHP-based Web App:

     1. Create Azure Database for MySQL flexible server
     2. Connect MySQL Workbench to Azure Database
     3. Create Azure Web App
-    4. Setup continous deployment from Github repository to Web App
+    4. Setup continuous deployment from the Github repository to the Web App
     5. Connect Web App to Azure Database
      Now Workbench is connected to the database, the app is connected to the database, and the repository is connected to the app.